Internships Policies and Courses

 - 4 credit hours through either CSC 298 or DC 298 (LSP Experiential Learning credit)

-- as many as 8 more credit hours through either CSC 398 or DC 299
+- A maximum of 8 credit hours through either CSC 398 or DC 299

-Graduate students in the School of Computing may enroll in CSC 697 for a maximum of 4 credit hours and students in the School of Cinema and Interactive Media may enroll in DC 499 for a variable number of credit hours.
-The expected use of DC 499 is for large projects.
+Graduate students in the School of Computing may enroll in CSC 697 for a maximum of 4 credit hours and students in the School of Cinematic Arts or School of Design may enroll in DC 499 for a variable number of credit hours.

 - Secure an internship.